ggowtam/DS-Project-team-10-chat-server/README.md

 established successfully.
 It also creates a two way data stream to input and output data from server.
 ListenFromServer creates a thread and start() is used to type our username to join.
-//method done by Yoshita

 sendMessage( ) : Sends message to server using stream output object.
-//method done by Gowtam

 Disconnect( ): Close the input and output streams.
-//method done by Yoshita

 The client main method uses infinite loop to get input from user and executes the message type LEAVE, SHUTDOWN, SHUTDOWNALL depending on the user input.
 The class ListenFromServer extends thread class and runs method run() to read the input message from server.
-//method done by Sharanya, Yoshita, Gowtam

 ChatMessage:
 The class ChatMessage implements Serializable interface so that an object can be serialized and convert its state back to copy of that object.